Building the Design Function at Knapsack

 The shift that happened

 The signal that something had changed came gradually and then felt obvious: I started getting pulled into initial conversations across almost every workstream.
-Not just product and engineering, but customer service, strategy discussions, early problem framing.
+Product and engineering, yes, but also customer service, strategy conversations, early problem framing.
 Across nearly every function, the default shifted from "bring design in when it's ready for polish" to "bring design in while we're still figuring out what to build."

 That kind of broad organizational pull doesn't come from a single champion or a well-timed pitch.
 It comes from enough people having enough good experiences that it becomes the expectation.
 By the end of my tenure, design had relationships and visibility at every level of the organization, from the CEO down through individual contributor teams, that it simply hadn't had before.